BestTimesToVisit.com Logo

 shopping

 Sorrento is renowned for its intricate inlaid wood craftsmanship (intarsia).
-Visit a local workshop to witness artisans at work, transforming simple wood into stunning decorative pieces, from boxes to tabletops.
-It's a fascinating glimpse into a traditional craft, and you might find the perfect, unique souvenir.
+Visit a local workshop to witness artisans at work, creating stunning decorative pieces and furniture, and perhaps find a unique souvenir that captures the essence of Sorrentine artistry.

 attraction